wileyyugioh/wileyyugioh.github.io/_posts/2018-10-16-solidworks-bootcamp.md

 </p>

 {:start="3"}
 3. Give it a cute name.
-Maybe, 'Solidworks 20XX Safe Mode```
+Maybe, 'Solidworks 20XX Safe Mode'
 4. Congrats!
 You now have a shortcut that launches Solidworks in safe mode.
 You can pin this to your taskbar or whatever.